GabrielSlima/blog/articles/software-development-life-cycle-analysis.md

     </p>
     <h3>The analysis stage</h3>
     <p>
-        At this stage main goal is to actually know the problems so we know what must be created to solve them.
+        Now that you've had a quick introduction about groups of people and organizations that supports a company, let's get back to requirements analysis.
+At this stage the main goal is to actually know the problems and document them so that a soltion can be created in order to solve them.
 Every activity at this stage is intented to identify and document problems and business processes to create models that are independent of implementation rules.
 Independent of
         infrastrucutre and language constraints and so on.